Choose Your Own Adventure

 Spiritual Guidance

 From Chinese temples to Catholic cathedrals, Hong Kong is home to places of worship for different religions.
 Many are historical landmarks that are well worth exploring.
 Come by and pray for good fortune for the whole team at some of the oldest temples in the city.
-Estimated to have been built between 1847 and 1862, the more than 170-year-old 49.
+Estimated to have been built between 1847 and 1862, the more than 170-year-old 67.
 Man Mo Temple (124-126 Hollywood Road, Sheung Wan, +852 2540 0350) is well-preserved with granite pillars, engraved wooden plaques and ancient mural paintings.
 The temple pays special tribute to the God of Literature and the God of War and is heavily visited by worshippers.
-There are also several smaller temples on 50.
-Tai Ping Shan Street dedicated to deities promising benefits like wealth and good health.
-Rebuilt in 1915, 51.
+There are also several smaller temples on 68.
+Tai Ping Shan Street is dedicated to deities promising benefits like wealth and good health.
+Rebuilt in 1915, 69.
 Jamia Mosque (30 Shelley Street, Mid-Levels, Central, +852 2523 7743) is Hong Kong’s oldest mosque and a testament to the history of Hong Kong’s Muslim community.
-You can see English Gothic style architecture at the 52.
-Catholic Cathedral of the Immaculate Conception (16 Caine Road, Mid-Levels, Central, +852 2522 8212).
+You can see English Gothic style architecture at the 70.
+Catholic Cathedral of the Immaculate Conception (16 Caine Road, Mid-Levels, Central, +852 2522 8212), as well as 71.
+Ohel Leah Synagogue (70 Robinson Road, Mid-Levels, Central, +852 2589 2621), the spiritual and cultural heart of the city’s Jewish community, which is awarded the UNESCO Asia-Pacific Outstanding Project Award for Cultural Heritage Conservation.

 Party Animal